opengood-aio/jpa-data-provider/README.md

 Data in JSON format:

-* `pages`: Object containing information about page data
+* `pageInfo`: Object containing information about page data
   * `index`: Current index of page of data retrieved
   * `size`: Number of rows of data in current page retrieved
   * `count`: Total number of pages in dataset
-* `records`: Object containing information about record data
+* `recordInfo`: Object containing information about record data
   * `total`: Total number of records in dataset
 * `data`: Array containing map of key/value pairs representing row(s) of data retrieved from data repository